Bartosz-lab/home-pki/docs/intermediate-ca.md

         ```
 3. Configure database

-    Run `docker compose exec database sh init.sh`, this will create the database and the user for the new Intermediate CA.
+    Run `docker compose up -d database` and `docker compose exec database sh init.sh`, this will create the database and the user for the new Intermediate CA.

 4. Add files to config